-An addendum to the MOU, agreed upon by the State of California and CAHP on June 19, 2013, constituted changes to the Unit 5 salary survey through 2018.
+An addendum to the MOU, agreed upon by the state and the union on June 19, 2013, constituted changes to the Bargaining Unit 5 salary survey through June 30, 2018.
 The changes to the survey methodology include the following:

-- The 2% to the top step salary increase will no longer be excluded from the salary survey starting July 1, 2013. - Four percent (4%) of the 2013 survey lag will be applied as a general salary increase on July 1, 2013.
-The remaining lag (1.9%) will be applied to prefund Other Post-Employment Benefits (OPEB). - A simple average of the tiered retirements for each jurisdiction will be used for the duration of the contract. - Employee contributions towards OPEB will not be counted towards the survey for FY 13/14 for the State or for the surveyed jurisdictions.
-Beginning July 1, 2014 the 2% employee contribution towards OPEB from CHP officers only will be included in the survey until June 30, 2018.
-Beginning July 1, 2018 the full employee OPEB contribution of 3.9% will be included in the survey (2% plus the 1.9% that was redirected on July 1, 2013).
-In addition, beginning July 1, 2018, the OPEB contributions paid by the employees in the surveyed jurisdictions will be considered.
+- The 2.0 percent to the top step salary increase, which was effective January 1, 2012, will no longer be excluded from the salary survey starting July 1, 2013. - Four percent of the 2013 survey lag will be applied as a general salary increase on July 1, 2013.
+The remaining lag (1.9 percent) will be applied to prefund Other Post-Employment Benefits (OPEB). - A simple average of the tiered retirements for each jurisdiction will be used for the duration of the contract. - Employee contributions towards OPEB will not be counted towards the survey for 2013-14 for the state or for the surveyed jurisdictions.
+Beginning July 1, 2014 the 2.0 percent employee contribution towards OPEB from CHP officers only will be included in the survey until June 30, 2018.
+Beginning July 1, 2018 the full employee OPEB contribution of 3.9 percent will be included in the survey (2.0 percent plus the 1.9 percent that was redirected on July 1, 2013).
+In addition, beginning July 1, 2018, the OPEB contributions paid by the employees in the surveyed jurisdictions will be considered in the survey.

-Also agreed upon in this addendum is language extending the 2% redirect from OPEB to the employee contribution towards retirement, as per GC section 22944.3 and 2010-2013 MOU Section 42(a)(b) for FY 13/14 only.
-This contribution is in addition to the 9.5% patrol members are required to pay towards the employee contribution to retirement monthly.
+Also agreed upon in this addendum is language extending the 2 percent redirect from OPEB to the employee contribution towards retirement, as per legislation (Gov. Code, § 22944.3.) and 2010-13 MOU Section 42, subdivision (a) (b) for 2013-14 only.
+This contribution is in addition to the 9.5 percent patrol members are required to pay towards the employee contribution to retirement monthly.

-Per the 2010-2013 MOU, effective July 1, 2013 the State will contribute 2% towards OPEB for uniformed CHP members.
-Effective July 1, 2015 the State will match the additional 1.9% contribution towards OPEB making the total State contribution to OPEB 3.9%.
+Per the 2010-13 MOU, effective July 1, 2013, the state will contribute 2 percent towards OPEB for uniformed CHP members.
+Effective July 1, 2015, the state will match the additional 1.9 percent contribution towards OPEB making the total state contribution to OPEB 3.9 percent.
 State contributions towards OPEB are not reflected in the salary survey for the duration of the contract.